NorwoodAndBrixtonFoodbank/nbf-website/README.md

 * `npm run build` to make an optimised build - you'll need to do this before running tests.

 * `npm run test` to run all tests.
-This will run both component and integration tests.
+This will run Cypress component and integration and Jest component tests.
   * single out test suites with:
-    * `npm run test:component` for just component (unit) tests
+    * `npm run test:component` for Cypress and Jest component (unit) tests
-    * `npm run test:e2e` for just end-to-end tests
+    * `npm run test:e2e` for just Cypress end-to-end tests
+    * `npm run cypress:component` for just Cypress component tests
+    * `npm run jest:component` for just Jest component tests
     * `npm run test:coverage` for a full coverage report at the end
   * open the Cypress UI to see individual results with `npm run cypress:open`